theupdateframework/taps/tap9.md

 attacker controlled space and thus removing one possible way an attacker could influence the way a client operates.

-The TAP also increases the amount of control each roles has over subordinate roles.
-The root role has complete control over the approved signing schemes of the other top-level roles, and each top-level role has complete control over the signing schemes of the delegatees.
+The TAP also increases the amount of control each role has over subordinate roles.
+The Root role has complete control over the approved signing schemes of the other top-level roles, and each top-level role has complete control over the signing schemes of the delegatees.
 This control can be used to revoke usage of a signing scheme that has become insecure or no longer complies with some